MISSION

 To contribute to the prevention, punishment, and deterrence of future mass atrocities, AWA is proposing a mix of strategic objectives that relates to a working theory of change for the institution.
 The strategic objectives are predicated on several working assumptions in respect to the operating environment, interest of stakeholders to end mass atrocities, and the availability of technical and financial support that resonates with the ideals that AWA stands for.

-AWA aims to justify the need for strengthening domestic institutions (regional and national) to prevent the commission of those crimes, as well as to effectively and resolutely deal with those crimes if and when they are committed.
-The debate for and against the ICC in Africa has dealt more with the politics of international justice than the efficacy and effectiveness of it in deterrence and prevention such but preventing for recurrence.
-AWA will also use emerging technologies such as social media, crowd sourcing to document and monitor commission or prevention of mass atrocities, targeting youths and women in particular as the most vulnerable.
+AWA will focus on strengthening international and regional human rights frameworks and best practices to prevent the commission of those crimes, as well as to effectively and resolutely deal with those crimes if and when they are committed.
+AWA will also use emerging technologies, social media, crowd sourcing as well as other online platforms to document and monitor the commission of mass atrocities or prevent them from being committed.
+AWA will seek to engage with youths and women in particular as the most vulnerable, to ensure a wide range of voices.

 WHAT WE DO